HanifiNF/produk-halal-clarification-web/QWEN.md

 - `resources/views/` - Blade templates
 - `resources/views/users/` - User management views
 - `resources/views/welcome.blade.php` - Default welcome page
+- `resources/views/layouts/app.blade.php` - Main layout with admin dashboard link in navbar

 ### Asset Files
 - `resources/sass/app.scss` - Main SCSS file
 - `resources/js/app.js` - Main JavaScript file
 - `vite.config.js` - Vite build configuration

+## Admin Dashboard Implementation

+### Components Added
+1. **AdminMiddleware** - Checks if authenticated user is an admin
+2. **AdminDashboardController** - Handles admin dashboard display
+3. **Admin Dashboard View** - Special dashboard for admin users
+4. **Protected Route** - `/admin/dashboard` with 'admin' middleware
+5. **Login Redirect Logic** - Admins redirected to dashboard after login
+6. **Navbar Dropdown Link** - Visible only to admin users in the top navbar
+7. **Data Access Management** - Admins can set 'data_access' for other users via radio buttons

+### How Admin Dashboard Works
+1. Admin user logs in using credentials (admin status assigned via seeder)
+2. After authentication, system checks if user is an admin
+3. If admin, redirects to `/admin/dashboard` instead of `/home`
+4. Admins can access the dashboard through the dropdown menu in the navbar
+5. Regular users cannot access the admin dashboard or see the link in the navbar

+### Data Access Management
+- Only admin users can see and modify the 'data_access' field for other users
+- Implemented with radio buttons for "Yes" and "No" options in create/edit forms
+- Uses proper validation to ensure the value is always updated (0 or 1)
+- The 'admin' field cannot be modified through the UI - only through seeding or artisan commands